thealura/project_billionaires/README.md

 * I was expecting the gender ratio to skew in favor of males, but 8.9% seemed especially low.
 * The youngest billionaire is actually 20 now, and owns the largest drugstore chain in Germany.
 * There appears to be a spike at age 38 when looking an average annual income.
 I'm past my prime!
-* The top industries are (1) Finance & Investments, (2) Fashion & Retail, and (3) Real Estate
+* The top industries are (1) Finance & Investments, (2) Fashion & Retail, and (3) Real Estate.
 * The top industry for females is Fashion & Retail.
-The top industry for males is Manufacturing
+The top industry for males is Manufacturing.